 What is GIS? (click link for a video demonstration)

 DePaul’s Geography Department offers geotechnology courses which prepare students for careers in such areas as international development; environmental monitoring and management; intelligence and diplomacy; the geodemographic, marketing and real estate industries; urban and regional planning; geographic education; and the information technology sector involved in the design and production of maps and spatial databases.
+Learn more about the GIS certificate.

 Enrolling in the GIS Certificate Program